water-alchemists/eddi-start/README.md

 # EDDI Startup Script
-Start up script to run on the Artik
+Start up script to run on the Artik.
+It will initialize all the digital pins and start sensors, controls and the persist services.

 ## Setup after download
 1. Make the startup script an executable